Sham’s unnecessarily great big draft board: Point guards

 After two and a half up and down years, Shumpert broke out once conference play started last season, highlighted by a near-quadruple double (22 points, 12 rebounds, 11 assists, 7 steals) in a win over Virginia Tech.
 Shumpert is one of the most athletic and strong players in the draft, at any position, and while he is a little short for the shooting guard position that he may end up destined for, his 6’4-6’5 frame is great for a point guard.

 Offensively, Shumpert has always been thoroughly awkward – ball dominant and turnover prone, continuing to cast up jumpers despite being a bad shooter, having no strong feel for the game, taking bad shots and throwing the ball away.
 Nevertheless, this too showed good improvement last season, as Shumpert returned 17.3 points and 3.5 assists per game, cutting his TO’s to only 2.3 per game.
 He also finally cracked the 40% shooting mark, albeit at only 40.6%.
 What Shumpert’s offensive role will be at the next level – given that he hasn’t shown he can be a full time ball handler, nor a good enough shooter to play much off the ball – is unclear.
-But what is clear is that Shumpert’s defense will (or should) get him in.
+But what is clear is that Shumpert’s defence will (or should) get him in.
 It’s not as if Mario West has needed an offensive role to make it, and West is grossly inferior to Shumpert.

 Iman Shumpert fact: Iman Shumpert is not related to Preston Shumpert.
 Indeed, there are lots of people he is not related to.